mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 - bufio\
   This implements buffered I/O with `Reader` and `Writer` types.
+  The `Scanner` type splits input into lines and words.
 - builtin\
   This not a real package, just a place to document builtin constants, variables, types, and functions.